 – Director Gregory Thompson

 ANNANDALE-ON-HUDSON, N.Y. – Bard SummerScape 2007 will present a new production of George Bernard Shaw’s Saint Joan, directed by the UK’s Gregory Thompson, the 2006 recipient of England’s coveted Jerwood Young Vic Directors Award.
-Thompson’s adventurous AandBC theatre company will perform Saint Joan in Theater Two of the Richard B. Fisher Center for the Performing Arts, designed by Frank Gehry and celebrated since its opening as a major architectural landmark.
+Thompson’s adventurous AandBC theatre company will perform Saint Joan in LUMA Theater of the Richard B. Fisher Center for the Performing Arts, designed by Frank Gehry and celebrated since its opening as a major architectural landmark.
 The production, with sets and costumes designed by Ellen Cairns and lighting by Judith Greenwood, opens on Thursday, July 12, with additional performances on July 13–15 and 19–22.